Q uick question: What if Warren Buffett offered you $500,000 for your blog tomorrow? Would you sell it?

 Maybe you’ve looked at your traffic numbers and see they’re not so great.
 Or you used that mathematical formula from earlier to calculate the value of your blog and you’re not impressed with the number.
 Not to worry, there’s still time to improve the value.

-How to Increase the Value of My Blog
+How to Increase the Value of Your Blog

 Here are a few ways you can increase the value of your blog so you can sell it for more when the time comes.
 Some of them are easy to implement right away, while others might take a while.
 Just look for the Easy, Intermediate, or Hard tag.